pluma/fynx/README.md

 *TODO*

+### collection.listenOnce

+Like `collection.listen` but the listener will be automatically removed the first time it is invoked.

+**Arguments**

+* **listener**: *function*

+  A function that will be invoked the next time the collection or any of its stores is written to.

+  If a store is written to, the listener will receive an array consisting of the key of the store and the store's new value.
+If the collection itself was written to directly, the first element of the array will be `undefined` and the second element will contain the new value of the collection.

+* **context**: *any* (optional)

+  The `this` context to which the listener will be bound when it is invoked.

+**Examples**

+*TODO*

 ### collection.unlisten

 Removes a change listener from the collection.
 This has the same effect as calling the function returned by `collection.listen`.
 If the listener was registered with a context, the same context must be used.